openbmc/docs/designs/emmc-storage-design.md

   the wheel.

 ## Proposed Design
-- Store U-Boot and the Linux kernel in a separate SPI NOR flash device, since SOCs such as the AST2500 do not support executing U-Boot from an eMMC.
-In addition, having the Linux kernel on the NOR saves from requiring U-Boot support for the eMMC.
-The U-Boot and kernel are less than 10MB in size, so a fairly small chip such as a 32MB one would suffice.
-Therefore, in order to support two firmware versions, the kernel for each version would need to be stored in the NOR.
-A second NOR device could be added as redundancy in case U-Boot or the kernel failed to run.

-  Format the NOR as it is currently done for a system that supports UBI: a fixed MTD partition for U-Boot, one for its environment, and a UBI volume spanning the remaining of the flash.
-Store the dual kernel volumes in the UBI partition.
-  This approach allows the re-use of the existing code update interfaces, since the static approach does not currently support storing two kernel images.
-  Selection of the desired kernel image would be done with the existing U-Boot environment approach.

-  The AST2600 supports executing U-Boot from the eMMC, so that provides the flexibility of just having the eMMC chip on a system, or still have U-Boot in a separate chip for recovery in cases where the eMMC goes bad.
-If just the eMMC is used, a ext4 (or vfat) partition would hold the FIT image containing the kernel, initrd and device tree.
-This volume would be mounted as /boot.
-  This allows U-Boot to load the kernel since it doesn't have support for LVM.
+- For secure boot, use [dm-verity][], which provides the kernel with a way to verify the content of the root filesystem before executing it.

+- Read-only filesystem: squashfs. dm-verity applies to read-only filesystems.

-- Filesystem: ext4.
+- Read-write ilesystem: ext4.
 This is a stable and widely used filesystem for eMMC.
 See the Alternatives section below for additional options.

-- Volume management: LVM.
-This allows for dynamic partition/removal, similar to the current UBI implementation.
-LVM support increases the size of the kernel by ~100kB, but the increase in size is worth the ability of being able to resize the partition if needed.
-In addition, UBI volume management works in a similar way, so it would not be complex to implement LVM management in the code update application.

-- Partitioning: After the ext4 (or vfat) partition holding the FIT, assign the remaining eMMC flash as a single physical volume containing logical volumes, instead of fixed-size partitions.
-This provides flexibility for cases where the contents of a partition outgrow a fixed size.
-This also means that other firmware images, such as BIOS and PSU, can be stored in volumes in the single eMMC device.
+- Static partitioning for the eMMC: This is chosen over dynamic partitioning due to the lack of offline tools to build an image (see Logical Volumes in the Alternatives section below).
 Two volumes to hold two roofs versions would be created with well known names such as A and B which would be populated during a code update, instead of creating volumes on the fly.
   This would allow U-Boot to know the name of the available rootfs volumes to boot from.

-- Initramfs: Use an initramfs, which is the default in OpenBMC, to boot the rootfs from a logical volume.
-An initramfs allows for flexibility if additional boot actions are needed, such as mounting overlays.
-It also provides a point of departure (environment) to provision and format the eMMC volume(s).
-To boot the rootfs, the initramfs would search for the desired rootfs volume to be mounted, instead of using the U-Boot environments.

-- Mount points: For firmware images such as BIOS that currently reside in separate SPI NOR modules, the logical volume in the eMMC would be mounted in the same paths as to prevent changes to the applications that rely on that data.
+  A limitation is that having static partitioning requires committing to a fixed size, without the ability to be able to resize in the future if more space is needed for that partition.

-- Code update: Support multiple versions on flash, default to two like the current UBI implementation.
+- Code update: Support two versions on flash.

 - Provisioning: The eMMC vendor would be provided with an OpenBMC image that can be flashed into the eMMC.
-Since the LVM userspace tools don't offer an offline mode, it's not straightforward to assemble an LVM disk image from a bitbake task.
-Therefore, have the initramfs create the LVM volume and fetch the rootfs file into tmpfs from an external source to flash the volume.
-The rootfs file can be fetched using DHCP, UART, USB key, etc.

   Once the image is flashed into the eMMC, the vendor would deliver the BMC cards with the eMMC already flashed to manufacturing.
 At this stage, the